 The Caltech Submillimeter Observatory (CSO) is a 10.4-m-wide radio dish, of hexagonally-segmented design, located near the summit of Mauna Kea, Hawaii, and operated by the California Institute for Technology.
 One of the most advanced instruments for submillimeter astronomy, it also the world's only professional observatory without an operator: the astronomer, while observing, is given full control of the telescope.

 The Submillimeter Array is radio interferometer consisting of an array of eight movable reflectors, each 6 m in diameter, located near the summit of Mauna Kea, Hawaii It can cosmic sources at high resolution in the submiliimeter band between frequencies of 180 GHz to 420 GHz.
 The Submillimeter Array is a joint project between the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics, Taiwan.

 Submillimeter Telescope Observatory

-The Submillimeter Telescope Observatory (SMTO) is an observatory at an altitude of 3,180 meters on Emerald Peak of Mount Graham, about 120 kilometers northeast of Tucson, Arizona.
-It houses the Heinrich Hertz Telescope, a 10-meter dish for use at submillimeter wavelengths that was opened in 1994.
+The Submillimeter Telescope Observatory (SMTO) is an observatory at an altitude of 3,180 m on Emerald Peak of Mount Graham, about 120 km northeast of Tucson, Arizona.
+It houses the Heinrich Hertz Telescope, a 10-m dish for use at submillimeter wavelengths that was opened in 1994.
 SMTO is jointly owned and operated by the Max-Planck-Institut für Radioastronomie (Bonn) and the University of Arizona's Steward Observatory.